ivangfr/spring-data-jpa-r2dbc-mysql-stream-million-records/README.md

     ```
     ./init-mysql-db.sh 1M
     ```
-    > **Note:** we can provide the following load amount values: 0, 100k, 200k, 500k or 1M
+    > **Note**: we can provide the following load amount values: 0, 100k, 200k, 500k or 1M

 ## Run applications with Maven